-109. With regard to item 140 of the draft agenda (Programme planning), the Secretary-General wishes to recall paragraph 3 of resolution 76/236, in which the General Assembly re-emphasized the role of the plenary and the Main Committees of the Assembly in reviewing and taking action on the appropriate recommendations of the Committee for Programme and Coordination relevant to their work, in accordance with regulation 4.10 of the Regulations and Rules Governing Programme Planning, the Programme Aspects of the Budget, the Monitoring of Implementation and the Methods of Evaluation (ST/SGB/2018/3); and resolution 72/266 A, in which the Assembly approved the proposed change from a biennial to an annual budget period on a trial basis, and decided that parts I (plan outline) and II (programme plan for programmes and subprogrammes and programme performance information) of the proposed programme budget document shall be submitted through the Committee for Programme and Coordination and part III (post and non-post resource requirements for the programmes and subprogrammes) through the Advisory Committee on Administrative and Budgetary Questions.
+110. With regard to item 136 of the draft agenda (Programme planning), the Secretary-General wishes to recall paragraph 3 of resolution 77/254, in which the General Assembly re-emphasized the role of the plenary and the Main Committees of the Assembly in reviewing and taking action on the appropriate recommendations of the Committee for Programme and Coordination relevant to their work, in accordance with regulation 4.10 of the Regulations and Rules Governing Programme Planning, the Programme Aspects of the Budget, the Monitoring of Implementation and the Methods of Evaluation (ST/SGB/2018/3); and resolution 77/267, in which the Assembly requested the Secretary-General to continue with the submission of the programme budget according to an annual cycle, and reaffirmed that parts I (plan outline) and II (programme plan for programmes and subprogrammes and programme performance information) of the proposed programme budget document shall be submitted through the Committee for Programme and Coordination and part III (post and non-post resource requirements for the programmes and subprogrammes) through the Advisory Committee on Administrative and Budgetary Questions.
 The Secretary-General also wishes to recall paragraph 2 of resolution 61/235, in which the Assembly requested the General Committee to take fully into account resolutions 56/253, 57/282, 59/275 and 60/257 in the allocation of agenda items to the Main Committees.
 The Secretary-General further wishes to recall paragraph 9 of resolution 60/257, in which the Assembly took note of the report of the Office of Internal Oversight Services (A/60/73) and encouraged intergovernmental bodies to make use of the findings in the programme performance report of the Secretary-General and evaluation reports in planning and policymaking.
-The Secretary-General recalls paragraph 16 of resolution 76/236, in which the General Assembly reiterated that whenever the Committee for Programme and Coordination could not provide conclusions and recommendations on a given subprogramme or programme of the proposed programme budget, the plenary or the relevant Main Committee or Main Committees of the General Assembly responsible for those mandates would consider the said subprogramme or programme at the very start of its session in order to provide any conclusions and recommendations to the Fifth Committee, at the earliest opportunity, and no later than four weeks after the start of the session, for timely consideration by the Fifth Committee.
-The Secretary-General also wishes to recall that the Committee for Programme and Coordination recommended, in line with General Assembly resolution 76/236, that the General Assembly, at its seventy-seventh session, review the programme plan of programme 3, Disarmament, programme 6, Legal affairs, programme 13, International drug control, crime and terrorism prevention and criminal justice, programme 20, Human rights, and programme 21, International protection, durable solutions and assistance to refugees, of the proposed programme budget for 2023, under the agenda item entitled "Programme planning".
-The General Committee may wish to recommend the allocation of item 140 to all the Main Committees and the plenary of the Assembly to enhance discussion of evaluation, planning, budgeting and monitoring reports.
-The Secretary-General recalls that the General Assembly had previously allocated programme 3, Disarmament, for review by the First Committee and programme 20, Human rights, for review by the Third Committee.
+The Secretary-General recalls paragraph 11 of resolution 77/254, in which the General Assembly reiterated that whenever the Committee for Programme and Coordination could not provide conclusions and recommendations on a given subprogramme or programme of the proposed programme budget, the plenary or the relevant Main Committee or Main Committees of the General Assembly responsible for those mandates would consider the said subprogramme or programme at the very start of its session in order to provide any conclusions and recommendations to the Fifth Committee, at the earliest opportunity, and no later than four weeks after the start of the session, for timely consideration by the Fifth Committee.
+In this connection, the Secretary-General wishes to recall that the Committee for Programme and Coordination recommended that the plenary or the relevant Main Committee or Main Committees of the General Assembly, in line with General Assembly resolution 77/254, consider the programme plan of programme 2, Political affairs, programme 3, Disarmament, programme 6, Legal affairs, programme 10, Trade and development, programme 13, International drug control, crime and terrorism prevention and criminal justice, programme 17, Economic development in Europe, programme 20, Human rights, programme 21, International protection, durable solutions and assistance to refugees, programme 25, Management and support services, and programme 26, Internal oversight, of the proposed programme budget for 2024, under the agenda item entitled "Programme planning" at the seventy-eighth session of the Assembly.
+The General Committee may wish to recommend the allocation of item 136 to all the Main Committees and the plenary of the Assembly to enhance discussion of evaluation, planning, budgeting and monitoring reports.